ethereum-optimism/optimism/specs/derivation.md

 - `channel_id` uniquely identifies a channel as the concatenation of a random value and a timestamp
     - `random` is a random value such that two channels with different batches should have a different random value
     - `timestamp` is the time at which the channel was created (UNIX time in seconds)
-    - The ID includes both the hash and the timestamp, in order to prevent a malicious sequencer from reusing the random value after the channel has [timed out][g-channel-timeout] (refer to the [batcher specification][batcher-spec] to learn more about channel timeouts).
+    - The ID includes both the random value and the timestamp, in order to prevent a malicious sequencer from reusing the random value after the channel has [timed out][g-channel-timeout] (refer to the [batcher specification][batcher-spec] to learn more about channel timeouts).
 This will also allow us substitute `random` by a hash commitment to the batches, should we want to do so in the future.
+    - Channels whose timestamp are higher than that of the L1 block they first appear in must be ignored.
+Note that L1 nodes have a soft constraint to ignore blocks whose timestamps that are ahead of the wallclock time by a certain margin.
+(A soft constraint is not a consensus rule — nodes will accept such blocks in the canonical chain but will not attempt to build directly on them.)
-- `frame_number` identifies the index of the frame within the channel (in bytes)
+- `frame_number` identifies the index of the frame within the channel
 - `frame_data_length` is the length of `frame_data` in bytes
-- `frame_data` is a sequence of bytes belonging to the channel, at index `max(frame_number-1, 0)`
+- `frame_data` is a sequence of bytes belonging to the channel, logically after the bytes from the previous frames
 - `is_last` is a single byte with a value of 1 if the frame is the last in the channel, 0 if there are frames in the channel.
 Any other value makes the frame invalid (it must be ignored by the rollup node).

-> **TODO** why is frame_number not 0 based?
+> **TODO**

-> **TODO** channel timestamps must be validated to not be in the future - is that currently done? + specify
-> Also: is this even safe? i.e. could L1 block producers manipulate the timestamp?
+> - Is that requirement to drop channels correct?
+> - Is it implemented as such?
+> - Do we drop the channel or just the first frame?
+End result is the same but this changes the channel bank size, which
+>   can influence things down the line!!

 [sqlite-uvarint]: https://www.sqlite.org/src4/doc/trunk/www/varint.wiki
 [batcher-spec]: batching.md